pssc/ha-addon-lms/README.md

 # ha-addon-lms
 Logitech Media Server addon for Home Assistant

-This repo can me added directly to the Home Assistant supervisor for self builds of this addon
+This repo can be added directly to the Home Assistant supervisor for self builds of this addon